Definition

 - Protozoa (one celled or grouped celled organisms)

 - Spironucleus muris (flagellate), whose life cycle is direct, and transmitted via ingestion of cysts excreted in feces.
 It niches in the spaces of the small intestine.
-May not exhibit disease in an otherwise healthy adult rat, however, those with heavy infestation or who are
+May not exhibit disease in an otherwise healthy adult rat, however, those with heavy infestation or who are immunocompromised are noted to have inflammation of the intestines, with diarrhea resulting.
+1

-- Tritrichomonas muris (flagellate), transmission by ingestion of cysts in feces, and inhabits the large intestine.
+- Tritrichomonas muris (flagellate), transmission is by ingestion of cysts in feces, and inhabits the large intestine.
 It is considered commensal (living in harmony) and not pathogenic.
 It does not infect humans.

 - Entamoeba muris (genus ameba), transmission by ingestion of cysts in feces, and found in the large intestine.
 It is considered commensal, and nonpathogenic.